 The Academy recognises its commitment to students, staff, parents/carers and Governors and to the wider community based on the principle of promotion of self-respect and respect of others.
-As such we believe that discrimination is unacceptable and our equal opportunities policy seeks to be inclusive by
+As such we believe that discrimination is unacceptable and our equal opportunities policy seeks to foster all individuals' abilities.
+Our values centre on four principle wonder, aspiration, respect and discipline.
+In meeting the duties, all our actions will embody our key principles and values which include.

-- Encouraging young people to develop into good citizens to aim for excellence in all they attempt, to communicate effectively, work well in teams and to enjoy life - Striving to make the best possible provision for all students, staff, governors and those connected with the Academy regardless of disability, ethnicity, culture, religious belief, national origin or status, gender or sexual orientation - Respecting diversity We know that treating everyone equally is not simply a matter of treating everyone the same.
+- Encouraging young people to develop into good citizens to aim for excellence in all they attempt, to communicate effectively, work well in teams and to enjoy life - Striving to make the best possible provision for all students, staff, governors and those connected with the Academy regardless of disability, ethnicity, culture, religious belief, national origin or status, gender or sexual orientation - Respecting diversity.
+We know that treating everyone equally is not simply a matter of treating everyone the same.
 We always seek to do our best to make reasonable adjustments for disability, recognise and celebrate cultural differences and understand the different needs and experiences of boys and girls. - Knowing that equality is not simply about protecting the potentially vulnerable.
-We believe that all students may be disadvantaged by the holding of prejudicial views, and seek to promote good relationships between all groups, and positive attitudes towards disabled people, people from different ethnic or cultural groups or faith backgrounds and people of different gender or sexual orientation.
+We believe that all students may be disadvantaged by the holding of prejudicial views, and seek to promote good relationships between all groups, and positive attitudes towards disabled people, people from different ethnic or cultural groups or faith backgrounds and people of different gender or sexual orientation. - Valuing our staff for their ability and potential to help us make the best possible provision for the students in the Academy regardless of disability, ethnicity, culture, religious belief, national origin, gender or sexual orientation

-- Valuing our staff for their ability and potential to help us make the best possible provision for the students in the Academy regardless of disability, ethnicity, culture, religious belief, national origin, gender or sexual orientation - Being proactive in our efforts to identify and minimise existing barriers or inequalities - Seeking the views of all groups affected by the policies and work of our Academy and involving them in policy review where appropriate - Recognising our role in promoting community cohesion and actively encouraging the participation in public life of all in the Academy
+- .
+Being proactive in our efforts to identify and minimise existing barriers or inequalities - Seeking the views of all groups affected by the policies and work of our Academy and involving them in policy review where appropriate - Recognising our role in promoting community cohesion and actively encouraging the participation in public life of all in the Academy